The third feature by Aijaz Khan is a heart-warming story of a boy in need of answers.

 In 25 words or less: Tender, not absorbing, but still engaging treatment of a Kashmir's child need to connect his dreams to an absent reality of a missing father and an estranged mother back to Allah himself.

-A boat can both flow and sink in the water.
+A boat can both float and sink in the water.
 That's the advice that Hamid, the 8-year-old Kashmir boy (Talha Arshad Reshi) gets in the beautifully-looking eponymous film by Aijaz Khan.
 In the same vein, 786 can be both the number of Allah and (part of) the number of a no-nonsense CPRF (Central Reserve Police Force) militant, an irritable but still haunted by past memories Abhay (Vikas Kumar).

 Based on a play by Mohd.
-Amin Bhat (which in turn, comes from a real incident reported by Aijaz Khan), the screenplay by Ravinder Randhawa makes the main story in focus a long-distance variant of Cinema Paradiso mentorship -the two characters never meet in person.
-It also infuses the film with the harsh reality of Hamid's mother, Ishrat (a wonderful Rasika Dugal).
+Amin Bhat (which in turn comes from a real incident reported by Aijaz Khan), the screenplay by Ravinder Randhawa makes the main story in focus a long-distance variant of Cinema Paradiso mentorship -the two characters never meet in person.
+It also infuses the film with the harsh reality of Hamid's mother, Ishrat (wonderfully played by Rasika Dugal).
 Khan also gives the scenes of Ishrat's estrangement a poignancy that won't go unnoticed.
 Moving from office to office, queuing up in line to find some info on her missing husband, visiting morgues disguised as "primary health centers", Ishrat is the one to provide the dramatic background from which Hamid's story needs to take flight.
 Her narrative arc from passivity and resignation to joining a woman's cause is powerful by itself.

 Vassilis Kroustallis